 • Fair Credit Reporting Act (FCRA)

-• Equal Employment Opportunity Commission (EEOC) rules
+• Equal Employment Opportunity Commission (EEOC) regulations

-They set rules for:
+They outline the rules for:

-• Getting permission to do a check
+• Getting permission before running a check

-• Telling people what’s in their report
+• Informing candidates what’s in their report

-• Using the info fairly
+• Using the information responsibly

 The Sign-Up Process